ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

 When using `SQLAlchemyStore`, MLflow automatically creates and manages the necessary database schema to store metadata and artifacts, making it easy to use with minimal configuration.
 It also supports transactional guarantees and concurrent access to metadata, ensuring consistency and reliability of data stored in the database.

-In previous issues, we have used `SQLite` to implement **Sncearios 2 and 3b**.
+In previous issues, we have used `SQLite` to implement **Scnearios 2 and 3**.
 However, **`SQLite` may not be a viable option**.
 It's easy to be tempted to use the tools that are used in the examples of the documentation of many products, MLflow in our case.
 Typically, these tools are showcased to promote simplicity and clarity in demonstrating how to integrate them with the main product.
 However, it's important to note that these tools **may not always be the most optimal choice in real-world development environments and especially not in production settings**.

 If you're new to the world of databases, here's a quick comparison between SQLite and MariaDB for you.
 However, **if you're already familiar with these databases, feel free to skip this section**.